 Simplicity Sofas' furniture construction is more of an art form than an industrial process.
 Our furniture is built by hand, one piece at a time, in the long tradition of fine North Carolina furniture.

-Frames - The photo below shows our solid oak frame construction.
+Frames - The photo below shows our kiln dried solid oak frame construction.
 Our frames are corner-blocked, doweled, stapled and glued.
-All frames are backed by an unlimited lifetime warranty.

 Spring Support System - Our furniture uses a premium quality elasticized webbing spring system.
 Elasticized webbing has been used for high end hand-crafted upholstery for more than 100 years.
-A high quality elasticized webbing, when used with a strong, high quality frame, is typically trouble-free for the 20+ year life of the furniture.
+A high quality elasticized webbing, when used with a strong, high quality frame, will be trouble-free for the 20+ year lifespan of the furniture.

-Interior design blogs sometimes criticize the use of elasticized webbing.
+- Interior design blogs sometimes criticize the use of elasticized webbing.
 There is a reason for this.
 Webbing can also be found in some poor quality furniture.
 The difference is that a high end product will have a stronger, thicker webbing.
 It will have more strands of the webbing criss crossing each other.
-Also, those strands will be tightly fastened to a very strong frame.
-Webbing is often much looser on lower quality furniture.
+Also, those strands will be securely fastened to a very strong frame.

 Genuine 8-way hand-tied coil foundations have long been considered the gold standard for seating support systems.
-Simplicity Sofas furniture can be made with 8-way hand tied coils.
-They add about $600 to the cost of a sofa.
-However, they do not improve the strength or comfort of our furniture.
+Simplicity Sofas furniture can be made with 8-way coils.
+However, they are extremely expensive and do not improve the strength or comfort of our furniture.

-Although 8-way hand tied coils have been the world-wide standard for high end furniture for more than 100 years, its use has been drastically reduced over the past two decades.
+- Although 8-way hand tied coils have been the world-wide standard for high end furniture for more than 100 years, their use has been drastically reduced over the past two decades.

 There are three primary reasons for the demise of 8-way hand-tied coils.